craftingcity/RollHighOrDie/Features - Offense.md

 When you make an Attack against a target you have 'Engaged', if you deal damage, you impose the 'Grappled' [[Ailment]] until they are no longer 'Engaged'.

+## Opportune Pushback
+###### REQ: 5EXP
+###### 2 AP
+###### Use: Melee Weapon
+'You parry, deflect, and push off the opposition - you could hold a horde like this.'

+Until the beginning of your next turn, when you are the target of a Melee Weapon Attack, if it does not hit you, you may push your Attacker 5' into a space within 10' of you.

 ### Ranged
 #### *1 EXP*
 #### *3 EXP*